This Korean Shampoo Doubles As Hair Perfume & Actually Delivers Results

 @thatssotrending I’m on a healthy hair journey. @KUNDAL US is making it easier for the natural hair community.
 My type 4 hair felt so good after using these products! 💜💜💜 #kundalxbeautyko #kundal #naturalhairtiktok #type4hair #curlyhairproducts #washday #healthyhairjourney #haircare #haircareproducts #koreanbeauty ♬ original sound - Jacobdior

-Speaking of price, I was surprized to learn that Kundal’s 500ml shampoo and treatment are under $15 each.
+Speaking of price, I was surprised to learn that Kundal’s 500ml shampoo and treatment are just $29 each.
+Suppose you’re using one pump of each — my maths is a little rusty, but I think that works out to around 6p per pump.
 Considering the incredible fragrance, not to mention the megamix of expert-approved ingredients, I’d say the brand is well worth the money.
-Better still, it’s available at Amazon and Walmart.
+Better still, it’s available at Adore Beauty.
 My advice?
 Grab a shampoo and treatment duo before they sell out — and if TikTok’s fragrance enthusiasts have anything to do with it, they certainly will.

 AdvertisementADVERTISEMENT